lewpar/CyberBilby/README.md

-# blog
+# Cyber Bilby
-This is the repository for my cyber bilby blog.
+This is the location where the https://cyberbilby.com/ blog is hosted.